Quantcast

 A major national advocacy group is spearheading a movement to get NYC’s sidewalks in tip-top shape, but it needs some help from concerned citizens to make it happen.

-AARP New York announced a hands-on state-wide initiative on Monday to improve the quality of the Empire State’s many sidewalks.
+AARP New York announced a hands-on state-wide initiative designed to improve the quality of the Empire State’s many sidewalks.
 Dubbed Taking it to the Streets: Improving Pedestrian Safety in Your Community, the initiative gives New Yorkers an opportunity to survey the sidewalks — or lack thereof — in their neighborhoods.

 In NYC, private homeowners are primarily responsible for maintaining sidewalks adjoining their properties.